Alexis Mac Allister: 2024–2025 season

-Mac Allister (right) with Liverpool in 2025.

-During the 2024–25 season, Mac Allister became a consistent starting midfielder under new manager Arne Slot.
+During the 2024–25 season, Mac Allister continued to be a consistent starting midfielder under new manager Arne Slot.
 He made his UEFA Champions League debut on 17 September, starting in a 3–1 away win against Milan and scored his first goal in the competition against Bologna on 2 October.
 On 27 November, Mac Allister scored the first goal and was named man of the match in a 2–0 win over Real Madrid, which was Liverpool's first victory against the Spanish club in 15 years.
 On 26 December, Mac Allister provided two assists for Cody Gakpo and Curtis Jones as his side came from behind to beat Leicester City 3–1 in the Premier League.
 On 27 April 2025, Mac Allister scored Liverpool's second goal in a 5–1 win over Tottenham Hotspur that secured the club's second Premier League title and 20th overall English league title.
 He was later voted the Premier League Player of the Month and Liverpool's Player of the Month for April.
 Mac Allister was named in the PFA Team of the Year and was also one of six nominees for the PFA Players' Player of the Year.
 Mac Allister was also nominated in the 30-men shortlist for the 2025 Ballon d'Or finishing 22nd.

 On Mac Allister's position in the team, Slot added "My thought process is that [Mac Allister and Gravenberch] are incredible [deep-lying midfielders in a 4–2–3–1 formation].
 They're important to me but they're especially important to our attackers."

 2025–2026 season

-On 4 November, Mac Allister scored the winner and his first goal of the season in a 1–0 win against Real Madrid in the UEFA Champions League.
+On 4 November, Mac Allister scored his first goal of the season in a 1–0 win against Real Madrid in the UEFA Champions League.
+He also scored the winning goal in Liverpool's 1–0 league victory over Nottingham Forest on 22 February 2026.